ez-krk/discord-ticker/README.md

 ## free hosting

-create an environment for this project : `cargo shuttle start`

-`cargo shuttle deploy`
+run `cargo shuttle deploy` : you'll be prompted to login using discord to create an account on shuttle.